Experience-Monks/devtool/README.md

 - `window` and other browser APIs are present; this may affect modules using these globals to detect Browser/Node environments
 - You must call `window.close()` to stop the process; apps will not quit on their own
 - Certain modules that use native addons may not work within Electron
+- Some applications may need to show either the window (with `--show`) or the DevTool (which is shown by default) in order to render Canvas/DOM/HTML/etc to a buffer

 ## Roadmap / Contributing